zrajna/icvmbi_exercises/matlab/README.md

 For MATLAB help see the Image Processing Toolbox [documentation](https://se.mathworks.com/help/images/).

 Complete the functions specified by the exercise in separate files, and submit each of them in [moodle](https://moodle.oulu.fi/course/view.php?id=4366&section=3).

+I am using MATLAB R2020b for testing, but older versions should work just fine too.